jswithalex/BACE-Winter2015/planning/Syllabus.md

   + In short: The Dom 'makes web pages accessible to script' (above).
   + There is very important fourth element in our client-side picture so far.
 The DOM (document object model).
 This is a model of the html page as it exists after being integrated into the browser.

-  + The Story:
+  + The Client-Server Story:
     + we request a page from a web server specified at the link we put into our web browser.
     + the web server responds to our request by sending us back an HTML document
-    + our web browser gets this document and builds a big model of what the text represents to your browser.
+    + our web browser gets this document, parses it and creates a model from it that we program against/for. and builds a big model of what the text represents to your browser.
 With     this model, you can programmatically access the html elements.
     + TAKEAWAY: How much functionality is handled on the endpoints of this client-server communication model?
     My answer: most of it.
 The html data is pretty light compared to what the web browsers themselves do.
 + exploring the javascript console: selecting elements, changing their properties